Gastroenterologist Interview Questions

 1. What is your greatest success as a Gastroenterologist?

 This question gives candidates an opportunity to describe creative ways in which they've helped a patient.
 Look out for stories about identifying a unique problem and coming up with an innovative solution to properly treat a patient.

 2. Describe how you would disinfect endoscopic instruments before use.
 What is your cleaning process?

 Part of a Gastroenterologist's training emphasizes safety standards in medical practice.
 Candidates should describe the steps they take to ensure all their operating equipment is properly disinfected before use and complies with facility standards.

 3. Have you ever misdiagnosed a patient?
 How did you correct your mistake?

-Candidates should acknowledge the significance of a misdiagnosis and potential harm it can cause a patient, then go on to describe their corrective actions and the lessons they've learned from it.
+Candidates should acknowledge the significance of misdiagnosis and the potential harm it can cause a patient, then go on to describe their corrective actions and the lessons they've learned from it.